The Rice Cooker Brands Japanese Homes Actually Use: An 8,000-Photo Data Study

 - Toshiba

-Brands keyword-matched from Japanese product names; a photo tagged with two brands counts once in each, so bars total slightly more than 8,049.
-Named brands cover about 95% of photos; the largest single product outside them appears in only ~78.
+Each bar is a brand's share of all rice-cooker photos in the study.
+Brands keyword-matched from Japanese product names; a photo tagged with two brands counts in each.
+Named brands cover about 95% of photos; the top ten are shown here.
 Source: RoomClip item-tagged photos, sponsored posts and shop accounts excluded.
 Analysis: Japanese Home Goods, July 2026.

 The concentration is the story here.
 The top four brands account for roughly 6 in 10 photos, and the long tail — dozens of smaller makers and generic models — never adds up to a hidden bestseller.
 When a Japanese household photographs a rice cooker, it is usually one of a handful of names.